 Boys and girls take part in hockey sessions over the course of the first two terms.
 The girls play matches throughout the Autumn term, whilst the boys play in the Spring term.
 Matches are played either 7, 9 or 11-a-side.
 Both boys’ and girls’ teams compete at IAPS and prep school tournaments and achieve success at all levels.
 We support a number of Swanbourne pupils through to club and county hockey squads.

-Run as a Saturday Enrichment Activity by fully qualified and accredited M.I.A.S coaches.
+Run regularly as a Saturday Enrichment Activity by fully qualified and accredited M.I.A.S coaches.
 The 7 sessions will consist of skills, maintenance, training and

 of course riding on various trails through the inspirational forestry environment.